Milton Shapp: Second term

 During the Shafer gubernatorial administration, the Commonwealth Constitution had been amended to change the permitted lengths of governors' administrations from one term to the present-day maximum of two consecutive terms at a time, with at least one term required between such gubernatorial administrations.

 As Shapp was not term-limited, he successfully sought re-election as governor, winning by a large majority over his Republican opponent, Drew Lewis, in the election of 1974.

+1976 presidential campaign

-He set his sights on the White House and ran unsuccessfully for the 1976 Democratic nomination for president, but failed to carry even his home state of Pennsylvania in the primary elections, and dropped out after an 89-day campaign.
+Governor Milton Shapp set his sights on the White House and ran unsuccessfully for the 1976 Democratic nomination for president, but failed to carry even his home state of Pennsylvania in the primary elections, and dropped out after an 89-day campaign.
 After that defeat, he settled into a lame-duck term as governor, enacting no further significant reforms.
-He opposed capital punishment and vetoed an attempt to restore it in Pennsylvania in 1974.
-The legislature, however, overrode the veto and reinstated the death penalty.

 Later years and death

 In his last years, Shapp suffered from Alzheimer's disease, and died from complications of it on November 24, 1994, at the age of 82.
+He is buried in Har Jehuda Cemetery.
 After his death, the Motorola corporation established the Milton Jerrold Shapp Memorial Scholarship Fund, an engineering scholarship, in Shapp's honor.
 Motorola was the successor corporation to General Instrument, the company that had acquired Shapp's firm in 1967.